 MANCHESTER, New Hampshire (AP) -- The third Democratic presidential debate opened with an apology and ended with compliments.

-For months, the Democratic primary contest has been a relatively civil affair -- offering a tone that party leaders see as a much-needed contrast to the raucous Republican field.
+For months, the Democratic primary contest has been a relatively civil affair -- which party leaders believe offers a much-needed contrast with the raucous Republican field.

 A day after a rancorous dispute over a breach of private campaign data by Vermont Sen. Bernie Sanders' campaign roiled the Democratic Party, a political truce between Hillary Clinton and Sanders largely held -- even as Sanders' aides seemed itching for a more aggressive confrontation with the front-runner.

-"I apologize to Secretary Clinton," Sanders said in Saturday night's debate.
+"I apologize to Secretary Clinton," said Sanders.
 "This is not the type of campaign that we run."

 Clinton accepted his apology, instead, keeping her criticism carefully aimed at her Republican rivals -- particularly businessman Donald Trump.